Our Mission and Pillars

 The Center for Measurement Justice (CMJ) is a research center dedicated to supporting justice-oriented educational measurement and professionals.

-We envision a future in which all learners, especially Black, Brown, and Indigenous students, see educational assessments as valuable tools to support their learning and liberation.
+We envision a future in which all learners see educational assessments as valuable tools to support their learning and liberation.

 Mission